wikibonsai/wikibonsai/docs/USE.md

 These steps do not need to be carried out in a single sitting or even in this particular order.
 It could take a week to get around to creating a document and half a year to start connecting it to other things you know.

-As a sidenote, WikiBonsai has kept in mind legacy information organization techniques, which can be [referred to][wikbon-doc-design--legacy-techniques-of-organizing-information] as well.
+As a sidenote, WikiBonsai has kept in mind legacy information organization techniques, which can be [referred to][wibomd-doc-design--legacy-techniques-of-organizing-information] as well.

 ## Appendix: In The Wild